nursix/drkcm/docs/source/reference/services/s3db.rst

 .. tip::

-   If a S3Method class is specified as action, it will be instantiated when the method is called (lazy instantiation).
+   If a CRUDMethod class is specified as action, it will be instantiated when the method is called (lazy instantiation).

 .. function:: s3db.get_method(tablename, component=None, method=None)